barnatemesi/Kalman_filter_C_project/README.md

 # Sources

-The main motivation of this project is study of efficient Kalman-filter algorithms.
+The main motivation of this project is to study efficient Kalman-filter algorithms.
 Inspired by:

 https://www.youtube.com/watch?v=WgTr79htuM4&t=633s&ab_channel=DepthBuffer